michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 ![Microsoft and Linux](https://i.imgur.com/GOij8My.png)

-WSL is a feature that allows Windows user to work with a truely native Linux based console that is directly integrated into Windows!
+WSL is a feature that allows Windows users to work with a native Linux distro that is directly integrated into Windows!

-This is not a Virtual Machine, or an Emulator, or a Wrapper, it is literally Linux inside of Windows, directly mounted to the Windows File System.
+This is not a Virtual Machine, emulator, or a console wrapper, it is literally Linux inside of Windows, directly mounted to the Windows File System.

 ### What this guide Covers